 Discover the path to longevity.
 Reducing the likelihood of heart disease, obesity and anxiety, hiking can help increase your quality of life.
-The heart healthy and therapeutic activity of exploring nearby hiking trails is the perfect way to spend the weekend.
-Forget about the worries of your fast-paced and stressful job.
+The heart healthy and therapeutic activity of exploring nearby hiking trails is the perfect way to spend a weekend.
+Forget about your worries.
 It’s time to take a breather and slow down.

 Length: 7 miles